jhthompson/jhthompson-blog/_drafts/2018-08-17-interrail-end.md

   - general
 tags:
   - Interrail
+  - Paris
+  - Brussels
+  - Bruges
+  - Amsterdam
+  - Antwerp
+  - Luxembourg
+  - Strasbourg
+  - Zugspitze
+  - Reutlingen
+  - Cholet
 toc: true
 toc_label: Topics
 toc_icon: fa fa-ellipsis-h
 ---

 The Interrail trip is sadly over now, but I'm pleased to report that the trains were much more reliable during the second half of the trip, with no more unplanned route changes or delays.
-Tiring, falling asleep easily...
-I took some time to relax while in Antwerp, and that boosted my energy.
+I was getting quite tired by the end of it, and I'm quite happy to be back in Canada right now, relaxing in my family home before university classes start again.
+A word of warning: this is quite a long post, with a ton of pictures.

 ## Paris